Unexpected Plumbing Problems: What You Should Be Maintaining in Your Home: Your Sprinkler System

 Maintaining Your Sprinkler System

 While some aspects of maintaining your sprinkler system should be left to a professional, there are a few tasks you can complete yourself to keep your sprinklers in good repair.
 If you spot a clogged sprinkler head during your test, you can clean it out yourself to restore normal water flow through the sprinkler.
 Similarly, leaking sprinkler heads can often be repaired on your own.
 However, if you aren’t sure where the leak is coming from or don’t feel comfortable repairing it yourself, contact a professional to make the repair for you.
 When you are through operating your sprinklers in the fall, you should winterize the system to prevent frozen and burst pipes or damaged sprinkler heads.
-Turn off the water supply to the sprinkler system by closing the main valve and run your sprinklers until the pipes supplying them are empty.
+Turn off the water supply to the sprinkler system by closing the main valve and running your sprinklers until the pipes supplying them are empty.
 Make sure to empty any additional drain valves that may be located on the line.
 Additionally, check and empty your backflow prevention valve and add insulation to any exposed pipes or components to prevent freezing during cold weather.
 Before you use your sprinklers in the spring, remove any debris covering the sprinkler heads and check all valves to make sure they are set properly before restoring the water supply to your irrigation system.

 A well-maintained sprinkler system will keep your lawn looking its best, enhancing the appeal of your property while improving the value of your home.
 Keeping your irrigation system in good shape will prevent accidents, wasted water, and uneven watering that can leave your lawn in poor condition or even damage your home and foundation.
 If you aren’t sure how to care for your sprinkler system or would like a demonstration, call your installer or a sprinkler system professional for further assistance.